Focrult/Team-Profile-Generator/README.md

 ### Challenges
+For this project I had faced numerous challenges.
+A major hurdle that I ensured was the rendering of the cards.
+This took a significant amount of my time where I struggled to pass the information and have that information displayed properly for the generateHTML.js file.
+Originally it would only paste the object text itself filled with divs and functions.
+After lots of trial and error, constant syntax changes and restructuring, I managed to fix the application for rendering the cards.
+Next challenge was understanding how to tackle jest, the test.js files.
+I avoided this for last because I didn't know how to tackle it originally.
+This was an area that I wasn't knowledgable on, however, in the end I managed to develop simple test situations.
+Additionally throughout the making of this application, I saw several syntax errors, this is definitely an area that I will need to consistently practice on!

 # Installation
+This application will require the user to install several applications in order to run the project properly:

+1. The user will need to download Node.js from their terminal
+2. After the user has performed their npm init and npm install, you will need to install inquirer and tailwindcss
+3. To install inuirer perform the following command -> npm install inuirer
+4. To install tailwindcss please refer to the following documentation -> https://tailwindcss.com/docs/installation
+5. To run this application the user will run the command node index.js in their terminal to successfully launch the Team Profile Generator.
+6. Afterwhich the application will start and the user will answer the appropriate prompts!
+7. OPTIONAL: To run this applications test files, run the following command -> npm run test

 # Usage
+As stated, the usage for this project is to enable any manager to create a professional Team Profile!

 # Walk Through Video
 This Video demostrates what the user would see and how to answer the following questions.